IBM/universal-connectors/filter-plugin/logstash-filter-mariadb-aws-guardium/README.md

  4. In the left panel, select Logs.
  5. Click Log Groups.

-## 5.Configuring the MariaDB AWS filter in Guardium
+## 5.Configuring the MariaDB filter in Guardium

 The Guardium univer***REMOVED***l connector is the Guardium entry point for native audit logs.
 The Guardium univer***REMOVED***l connector identifies and parses the received events, and converts them to a standard Guardium format.
 The output of the Guardium univer***REMOVED***l connector is forwarded to the Guardium sniffer on the collector, for policy and auditing enforcements.
-Configure Guardium to read the native audit logs by customizing the AWSMariaDB template.
+Configure Guardium to read the native audit logs by customizing the MariaDB template.

 ### Authorizing outgoing traffic from AWS to Guardium